How to leverage charts and graphs in business

 The image shows Data and Process Flow Diagram for Enterprise Software and Services Provider

 Every enterprise company today faces the challenges of scale, such as complexity of structure, multiple interactions between processes and departments, and the struggle to keep the information flow efficient.
-Together with a client from the software development industry, we have built a platform that utilizes business process and information flow diagrams for interactive visualization of complex company processes
+Together with a client from the software development industry, we have built a platform that utilizes business process and information flow diagrams for interactive visualization of complex company processes.

 The platform included an expandable and scalable data and process flow diagram, where multi-level nesting nodes enabled helicopter view and close-up views of processes and their dependencies.
 Additionally, the Gantt Chart feature gave project managers and team members clear insight into project timelines and team members' responsibilities for each stage of the process.
 All of this led to improved cooperation, communication structure, and transparency and empowered people to use the simplified insight to optimize processes across different departments.